hpaluch/ch341-i2c-24c01c/README.md

 This is nice introductory example - it just uses stock functions `CH341WriteEEPROM()` and `CH341ReadEEPROM()` already provided by `CH341DLL.DLL` libray from CH341 driver.
-So the code if fairly trivial as you can see from [ch341_i2c_24c01c.cpp]  listing.
+So the code is fairly trivial as you can see from [ch341_i2c_24c01c.cpp]  listing.

+The only potential problem: If read after write fails it is because too short delay (the EEPROM is busy when writing page and not responding on I2C until write is complete).
+However I did not encountered this problem - the USB latency between packets seems to do already good job.

 > WARNING!
 >